India’s Mars orbiter completes six years at the red planet, but where is the science?

 Perhaps the most notable failure concerns the much-hyped methane sensor.
 The instrument was supposed to globally map methane with a sensitivity of parts per billion, to help decide if the methane on Mars could be a sign of subsurface life.
 But two years after launch, the instrument was found to have a design flaw and so it can’t detect methane at all.
 At that point, ISRO repurposed the methane sensor as an albedo mapper, which measures sunlight reflected from the surface to get hints about Mars’ surface composition.

 There also seem to be no published results from the Lyman Alpha Photometer.
 By looking for hydrogen escaping Mars’ atmosphere, it was supposed to tell us how much water Mars lost since its birth and at what rate.
-Notably, NASA’s MAVEN spacecraft was also expected to deliver this result (by examining many more factors), and it delivered.
+Notably, NASA’s MAVEN spacecraft was also expected to deliver this result, and by examining many more factors, and it delivered.

 The urge to be first

 Both the missing collaborations and lack of scientific output from Mangalyaan’s indigenous instruments may have to do with the mission’s development time, which was just 18 months.
-It’s unclear why ISRO was in such a hurry to launch in 2013 and couldn’t have targeted the 2016 launch opportunity instead.
-The reason may be political––the urge to successfully orbit Mars before China or Japan does.
+It’s unclear why ISRO was in such a hurry to launch in 2013 and couldn’t have targeted the next launch opportunity in 2016 instead.
+The reason may be political—the urge to successfully orbit Mars before China or Japan does.

-Had Mangalyaan been given enough time, the scientific instruments package likely wouldn’t have been restricted to the mere 15 kilograms, and the output could’ve been substantial even with indigenous instruments.
-Case in point being ISRO’s Chandrayaan 2 orbiter which carries state-of-the-art instruments, all indigenous, and is making the highest-resolution map of the Moon and quantifying water on its poles as we speak.
+Had Mangalyaan been given enough time, the scientific instruments package likely wouldn’t have been restricted to a mere 15 kilograms, and the output could’ve been substantial even with indigenous instruments.
+Case in point being ISRO’s Chandrayaan 2 orbiter which carries state-of-the-art instruments, all indigenous, and is already showing delayed but sure signs of promising science less than 2 years after launch, including quantifying water on its poles and the sunlit surface.

 Another way Mangalyaan’s value could’ve been improved was if ISRO equipped it with a standard relay device, one that every NASA Mars orbiter carries.
 These orbiter relays allow NASA to get more science data from its surface missions than would be possible otherwise.
-The European Space Agency put one such device for NASA on their Trace Gas Orbiter, launched in 2016.
-If ISRO had done that too, instead of talking to NASA’s Curiosity on Twitter, Mangalyaan could’ve talked to the real deal.
+NASA put one such device on the European Space Agency’s Trace Gas Orbiter launched in 2016.
+If ISRO carried one too, instead of talking to NASA’s Curiosity on Twitter, Mangalyaan could’ve talked to the real deal.

 Missing space exploration roadmap